Hamlet: Act 4, Scene 3 – Analysis

 Study Questions and Analysis

-How does this scene advance the theme of madness? +
+How does this scene develop the theme of death and mortality?

 James Anthony